-The following are some suggested routes starting from Tortolì to get to Nuoro and the surroundings areas directly by car:
+The following are some suggested routes starting from Tortolì to get to Nuoro and the surroundings areas directly by renting a car in Nuoro:

 Dorgali – This beautiful town is located on the eastern coast of Sardinia in the province of Nuoro and it is accessible following the SS 125 northwards.

 Apart from its small museum, the centre is renowned for its handicrafts such as carpets and ceramics or the many gastronomic products.
 Nearby, in the municipality of Dorgali, is Cala Gonone, a suggestive seaside resort famous for its beaches.